No results were found...

 I love all things spooky, you could say… it’s in my blood. 🧛♀️

-I’m not alone—Halloween spending last year hit $10.6 billion in the US alone.
+I’m not alone—Halloween spending last year hit $12.2 billion in the US alone.
 As far as marketing opportunities go, Halloween hits the jackpot!

-By the end of this article, you’ll have ideas for Halloween subject lines, newsletter designs, sign-offs and more, with email examples to take your campaigns from boo to woo. 🎉
+By the end of this article, you’ll have ideas for Halloween subject lines, newsletter designs, sign-offs, and more with email examples to take your campaigns from boo to woo. 🎉

 Read on… if you dare!